rosafilgueira/Compression_MPI/PRACTICAL.3.0-OPENMPI/README.txt

 7a. if you want to compile and execute a sequential example (sequential.c)
      ./compile-sequential.sh

-8b. if you want to compile and execute a sequential example (sequential.c)
+7b. if you want to compile and execute a parallel example (mpi-example.c)
     ./compile-mpi.sh